Kootenai Tribe of Idaho: Reservation

+Map of the Kootenai tribal territory and neighboring tribes in Idaho.

 The Kootenai Reservation was first established in 1896.
 After subsequent land loss, the reservation was re-established in 1974.
 The reservation is 2695 acres in Boundary County, along U.S. Route 95.
 Their reservation is 2,200 acres large.

 Government

 The tribe's headquarters is in Bonners Ferry, Idaho.
 The tribe is governed by a democratically elected, nine-member tribal council.
 The current administration is as follows: